lapm93/MMA-Index-Calculation-Using-MaskRCNN/README.md

-# MaskRCNN_Video
+# Monocyte Monolayer Index calculation using MaskRCNN

-En este proyecto abordaremos la segmentación semantica usando MaskRCNN en imagenes y video.
-Los repositorios base de este proyecto son los siguiente.
-El primero de ellos es la implementación para Tensorflow 1, y el segundo repositorio tiene la actualización para Tensorflow 2.
+In this project we will address semantic segmentation using MaskRCNN in images and video.
+The base repositories of this project are the following.
+The first one is the implementation for Tensorflow 1, and the second repository has the update for Tensorflow 2.
-Se realizaron modificaciones para correr la detección usando la cámara web.
+Modifications were made to run detection using the webcam.

     https://github.com/matterport/Mask_RCNN
     https://github.com/akTwelve/Mask_RCNN

-## Preparación del entorno
+## Environment preparation

-Prepararemos un entorno con python 3.7.7, Tensorflow 2.1.0 y keras 2.3.1
+We will prepare an environment with python 3.7.7, Tensorflow 2.1.0 and keras 2.3.1

     $ conda create -n MaskRCNN anaconda python=3.7.7
     $ conda activate MaskRCNN